 Lake Bled might be Slovenia’s postcard attraction, but kremsnita – its signature dessert – is just as iconic.
 This heavenly slab of egg custard, vanilla cream and whipped cream sandwiched between layers of filo pastry was supposedly born at Hotel Park in 1953, and while you’ll find it across the country, nothing beats trying one at the source.

 Another favourite is potica, a rolled dough cake filled with walnuts, poppy seeds or honey.
 Enjoy it with a cup of coffee or milk tea.
-And speaking of layered cakes, you can’t leave without tucking into a slice of gibanica, a dense, multi-layered cake with apple, cottage cheese and walnuts separated by layers of filo dough.
-It’s often eaten for breakfast.
+And speaking of layered cakes, you can’t leave without tucking into a slice of gibanica – a dense dessert or breakfast cake with a multitude of tasty fillings separated by layers of dough.

 What to drink